zwjyyc/finch/nlp-models/tensorflow/vrae/README.md

 > G: if you are looking for a better movie than this movie this is one of the best movies of all time it is one of the best movies i have ever seen in my opinion it is the best movie i've seen in a long time i have to say that this is one of the best movies of all time <pad> <pad> <pad> <pad> <pad> <pad> <pad> <pad> <pad> <pad> <pad> <pad> <pad> <pad> <pad> <pad> <pad> <pad> <pad>

+where:
-where I is the encoder input, O is the decoder output, G is the text generation after replacing the latent vector by gaussian noise
+* I is the encoder input

+* O is the decoder output

+* G is the text generation after replacing the latent vector by gaussian noise